 Leaving a Legacy

 In 1995, a founding group of committed women established The Community Fund for Women & Girls.
 See The Fund's founders.
 Women of all backgrounds have joined to build the endowment over the years.
 Learn more about some of these WaveMaking Women.
 Some have chosen to establish individually named funds to be a permanent resource for women and girls' programs in Greater New Haven.
-Read about their stories.
+Read their inspiring stories.

 Our convenings and events feature inspirational women from Greater New Haven and beyond.
 These gatherings give local advocates a chance to meet and discuss regional, national and global issues affecting us all.
 See our highlights of past events.

 Investing in Women and Girls

-The Community Fund for Women & Girls supports organizations which meaningfully impact women and girls and evaluates all requests for funding through a gender-specific grantmaking framework.
-As the region’s grantmaker focused on women and girls, the Fund supports gender-specific programming and advocacy initiatives.
+The Community Fund for Women & Girls supports organizations which meaningfully impact women and girls, and evaluates all requests for funding through a gender-specific grantmaking framework.